typelinkmodel/tlm/docs/design/sample-hr-model.md

 ## Statements about Teams

-A Team is a group of several people associated together.
+A Team is a "group of several people associated together".

 - A Team is identified by id which must be a URI.
 - A Team has at most one name which must be a Name.